danilocgsilva/dojo_entities_exercise/documentation/01_requirements.md

 # Requirements

+Create a web application with the following features:

 * An home page to present the system and hide informations from users that is not logged.
 * A login page
 * Logout